lisahuang2/housing_data_ML/README.md

 ##

-Included in this repository are a sample of the plots I made, showing the distribution of variables and their relationships (see the "1 - EDA and visualization.R" script.
+Included in this repository are a sample of the plots I made, showing the distribution of variables and their relationships (see the "1 - EDA and visualization.R" script):

 - "plot1 - geographic map of houses.png" - uses a map shapefile to plot the locations of the houses across the county.
 Houses are color-coded by price.
 - "plot2 - correlation plot.png"